Luke-Schreiber/light-weighted-ml-library/README.md

 Run the run.sh file and the answers for each perceptron type (standard, voted, averaged) will be printed.

 How to use SVM:

+Run all, the results will be printed in the console.